Sunday 27 October 2019

 Participants would be well advised to go into the Venice Marathon with a conservative approach.
 For the most part, the route is flat, but there are some gentle climbs on the second half of the course, and the 14 little bridges in the historic city centre can make you experience a considerable degree of discomfort.

-In addition to the marathon, the event offers a 10k race and a 10k non-competitive run.
+In addition to the marathon, the event offers a 10k race and a non-competitive 10k fun run.
 The route follows the last ten kilometres of the full marathon.

 Number of finishers: